-A List<T> is good when you need an ordered sequence and you mostly walk it from front to back.
-The moment you need to answer "what's the product with id 42?" on a list of ten thousand products, you're stuck scanning until you find it.
+A List<T> is good for an ordered sequence walked from front to back.
+To answer "what's the product with id 42?" on a list of ten thousand products requires scanning until the match is found.
 That scan is O(n), which means doubling the catalog doubles the lookup time.
 A Dictionary<int, Product> answers the same question in roughly the same time whether the catalog has ten products or ten million.

 The trade is that the dictionary doesn't preserve a meaningful order, doesn't allow duplicate keys, and uses extra memory for the bucket table.
 When those costs don't matter and lookup speed does, Dictionary is the default tool.